Access to our library services will be limited as a result of the necessary changes and measures that have been introduced as a result of COVID-19.

 - the owner of a registered HCC Social Services card in one of the following categories -

-- Yellow - Sight impaired or severely sight impaired (previously referred to as partially sighted and blind)
+- Yellow or orange - Sight impaired or severely sight impaired (previously referred to as partially sighted and blind)

 - White - Profoundly or severely deaf